• Articles

 What is Data?

-We might have heard the term “Data” at least zillionth times by now.
+We might have heard the term “Data” least a zillionth times by now.
 It is an evergreen word that has changed and modified a lot of professions.
 But, let’s say we ask you to define it right now, what will be your definition?
 We assume that you might get confused and after wracking your brain a bit, you may have a one-word answer that it is raw information.
 But let’s expand it a bit more:

 Data refers to any raw or processed information that can be used for a variety of purposes, such as making decisions, drawing conclusions, or creating new knowledge.
 It can come in many forms, including numbers, text, images, audio, and video.